AdaCore/gnatstudio/docs/users_guide/extending.rst

   does not display a menu item for this file, although it still appears in the :menuselection:`Help->Contents` menu

-  This tag accepts two attributes, :file:`before` and :file:`after` that control the position of the menu item.
+  This tag accepts two attributes, :file:`before` and :file:`after`, that control the position of the menu item.
 If the new menu is inserted in a submenu, the attribute controls the deeper nesting.
 Parent menus are created as needed, but if you wish to control their display order, create